 General DUNFORD.
 Senator, we would not be able to accomplish both of our missions.
-We have two missions as you know.
+We have two missions.
 One is to deal with the terrorist threat, the other is to deal with security and stability, and to prevent the Taliban from coming back.
 It would be difficult to accomplish those missions at a force level of 2,000.

-Senator Graham.
-And one of the goals of this bilateral security agreement is to solidify the relationship between the United States and Afghanistan for at least a 10-year period.
+Senator GRAHAM.
+One of the goals of this BSA is to solidify the relationship between the United States and Afghanistan for at least a 10-year period.
 Is that correct?